LoadingPleaseWait/lab-tester/README.md

 ### Usage
 To test a student's assignment use a command like:

 `./tester.sh -u student_name sample-output-directory assignment-file`

+or

+`./tester.sh --all student_name sample-output-directory assignment-file`

 The assignment file will need to be written in python3 and be put in the `/home/student_name/` directory.
 The sample input and output will need to be put files called output.txt and input.txt.

+### Installation
+Download the latest version on the [releases page](https://github.com/LoadingPleaseWait/lab-tester/releases).
+Extract the archive anywhere.

 ### License
 This program is licensed under the [GPL v3](http://www.gnu.org/licenses).